-I was born in mid-century Los Angeles to everyday storytellers living in a storied land.
-By the time I was nine years old our family moved to Santa Barbara County, California, only 100 miles north but a world away.
-Here, my love of the landscape, local characters, and true historic tales bordering on myth, were fashioned into the home of my heart.
+I was born in Los Angeles, California, to everyday storytellers living in a storied land.
+My family moved from Los Angeles to Santa Barbara County when I was nine years old.
+Though only 100 miles north, it was a world away from the city.
+Here, my love of the landscape, local characters, and historic tales–bordering on myth–were fashioned into the home of my heart.

 As a child, through oral histories and books, visits to museums, and historical sites, the past seemed hardly a breath away from the present.

 I imagined the Chumash, residents for more than 13,000 years, performing sacred ceremonies by the light of stars.
 I could almost hear the rumble of a stagecoach as it traversed the wild and treacherous San Marcos Pass.
 I daydreamed about the bandits and pirates who pillaged – shores and valleys – at their whim.